Adp-797/Adp-797/README.md

 - 👋 Hi, I’m @Adp-797
-- 👀 Interested in Wireless networks, Machine learning and Image processing.
+- 👀 Interested in Wireless networks, Machine learning and Blockchain.
 - 📫 How to reach me: adarshpranavam@gmail.com

 <!---